hellgate75/docker-golang/README.md

 Go Language docker images

+## Branch

+Current branch is `golang-v1.14`

 ## Content

 In this repository we have a proposal for Go!
 Language based products dockerization.
 In the details we are containerizing Go Language repositories.

-Sample wants to give containers on request.
+Sample wants to give containers on demand.

-Here some provided sub-projects, by categoty.
+Following some provided sub-projects, by category.

+### Foundation

 * Go!
 Language base docker image scripts [here](/docker-golang-base)